-The mattress stitch is a hand-sewing method to join crochet or knit pieces together.
+The mattress stitch is a hand-sewing method to join together crochet or knit pieces.
 But don’t worry, you do not need to be a seamstress to learn how to do it!

 In fact, the mattress stitch is a very easy technique for seaming, and it works on a variety of pieces from granny squares to crochet and knit panels for garments.